facelessuser/soupsieve/docs/src/markdown/api.md

 and does not currently look at the `doctype`.
 If in the future there is a need for stricter XHTML detection, this may change.

-- All HTML document types (HTML, HTML5, and XHTML) will have their tag names and attribute names treated without case sensitivity, like most browsers do.
-Though XHTML is XML, which traditionally is case sensitive, it will still be treated like HTML in this respect.
+- HTML document types (HTML, HTML5) will have their tag names and attribute names treated without case sensitivity, like most browsers do.

-- XML document types (not including XHTML) will have their tag names and attribute names treated with case sensitivity.
+- XML document types (including XHTML) will have their tag names and attribute names treated with case sensitivity.

 - HTML5, XHTML and XML documents will have namespaces evaluated per the document's support (provided via the parser).
 Some additional configuration is required when using namespaces, see [Namespace](#namespaces) for more